aptos-foundation/registry-projects/registry/prediction.md

 ### Example Smart Contract Functions

 1. **Create Market**: This function allows users to create new prediction markets.
-It would require parameters such as the event or question being predicted, the conditions or outcomes users can bet on, and other relevant market details.
+It would require parameters such as the event or question being predicted, the conditions or outcomes users can predict, and other relevant market details.
-2. **Place Bet**: Users can use this function to place bets on the outcomes of existing markets.
-They would specify the market, the condition they are betting on, and the amount they are wagering.
+2. **Place Prediction**: Users can use this function to place predictions on the outcomes of existing markets.
+They would specify the market, the condition they are predicting on, and the amount they are wagering.
 3. **Resolve Market**: After the event or condition is determined, this function is used to resolve the market and distribute winnings to the users who made correct predictions.
 It should take into account oracle data for accurate resolution.
-4. **Withdraw Winnings**: Users who have won bets should be able to withdraw their winnings from the smart contract to their wallets.
+4. **Withdraw Winnings**: Users who have made correct predictions should be able to withdraw their assets from the smart contract to their wallets.
-5. **Market Information**: Provide functions to retrieve information about active markets, their conditions, and current betting odds.
+5. **Market Information**: Provide functions to retrieve information about active markets, their conditions, and other relevant details.
 6. **Audit Trail**: Implement a function to log all interactions with the smart contract, ensuring transparency and accountability.
 7. **Oracle Integration**: Smart contracts should have the ability to integrate with trusted oracles (Pyth, SwitchBoard, SupraOracles) to fetch real-world data for market resolution.
-8. **User Balances**: Allow users to check their account balances within the smart contract, including their available funds and pending bets.
+8. **User Balances**: Allow users to check their account balances within the smart contract, including their available funds and pending predictions.
-9. **Cancel Bets**: Users might want to cancel their bets before the market is resolved.
-Implement a function to allow for bet cancellation under certain conditions.
+9. **Cancel**: Users might want to cancel their prediction before the market is resolved.
+Implement a function to allow for cancellation under certain conditions.
-10. **Market Expiry**: Define a mechanism to automatically close markets after a specified time to prevent betting on outdated events.
+10. **Market Expiry**: Define a mechanism to automatically close markets after a specified time to prevent utilization of outdated events.

+---

+Funding estimate: $100-150k depending on quality of team

+Target teams to fund: 1